miguelvent/miguelvent/README.md

-# Olá, seja bem-vindo(a) ao meu perfil. ✌
+# Hi, welcome to my profile ☕

-- 👤 Tenho 16 anos
+- 👤 16 years old
-- 💻 Atualmente estou cursando Desenvolvimento de Sistemas
+- 💻 Currently studying Systems Development
-- 🎬 Estou estudando bastante sobre cinema, fotografia, direção de arte, cinematografia e etc.
+- 🎬 I'm studying a lot about cinema, photography, art direction, cinematography and and so forth
-- 💬 Sei bastante da língua inglesa e estou iniciando com o francês
+- 💬 I know a lot about the English language and I'm starting to learn French
-- 📞 Se quiser souber mais, entre em contato!
+- 📞 If you want to know more about me, get in touch!

 ##